 She is the creator of Peep Beep! and its blogmaster.

 See Sophie’s ssrn papers here.

 Alison is a Research Fellow and Lawyer at the University of Southampton, currently specialising in legal issues raised by the prospect of creating a transnational, Europe-wide data innovation ecosystem that will bring together data owners and Big Data technology providers, with start-ups and SMEs.
 She is funded as part of an EU H2020 3-year grant: Data Pitch.
-Alison graduated in Philosophy from the University of Oxford, following which she trained to be a commercial lawyer in the City of London.
+Alison graduated with a Joint Honours Philosophy Degree from the University of Oxford, following which she trained to be a commercial lawyer in the City of London.
 After qualifying as a Solicitor in 2001, she spent some years in Brussels specialising in EU law and European Commission investigations, before returning to the UK to work for the Government legal service with a focus on policy-making.
 Subsequently, she worked for a number of years for a large commercial UK law firm giving full-line advice and training to clients.
 Alison has an LLM and an MSc in Web Science.
 Most recently, she worked as a Senior Researcher with the Trans-Atlantic, multidisciplinary Super Identity research project, giving legal advice to the team across six universities.
 Alison’s PhD was sponsored by an Engineering and Physical Sciences Research Council (EPSRC) Web Science Centre of Doctoral Training (CDT) Scholarship.
 She is a member of the Web Science Institute (WSI), and the Institute for Law and the Web (ILAWS), both based at the University of Southampton.